Desmond Hoyte: Post-Presidency

 Hoyte remained leader of the PNC until his death, and also Minority Leader and Leader of the Opposition.

 In 1994, the PNC split, with a new party being founded by Hamilton Green after he was expelled from the PNC for a public disagreement with Hoyte over electoral reforms and party discipline.
 According to Green, the disagreement rose from a party meeting at East Ruimveldt Secondary School, where Green opposed Hoyte's electoral policy on opposing overseas voting.
 Hoyte then appointed a panel to review the event, which resulted in Green's expulsion.
 Green's party, Good and Green Georgetown, won the Georgetown municipal elections, beating both the PNC and PPP.

 Hoyte was the PNC candidate in the presidential elections of 1996 and 2001.
 He received second place both times (40.6% in 1996 and 41.7% in 2001).

 In opposition, Hoyte obstructed several initiatives proposed by the ruling party, including constitutional changes and the establishment of a commission on race relations.
 He also conducted a campaign to overturn the results of the 1997 elections.
 He regularly protested the exclusion of Afro-Guyanese from government posts.
 After the 2001 elections, Hoyte's PNC refused to take seats in parliament.
 Bharrat Jagdeo, the elected President, held reconciliation talks with Hoyte in 2001, but they were unsuccessful.

 He died of heart failure in Georgetown, Guyana on 22 December 2002, aged 73.
 His tomb is at the Botanical Gardens.
 After his death a television station had its name amended as a posthumous homage.

 Personal life

 Hoyte married Joyce Noreen De Freitas in 1965.
+In 1985, his two daughters Amanda and Maxine died in a car crash while traveling on 30 April to hear him deliver the May Day address in the town of Linden.
+His sister-in-law and his driver also died; his wife Joyce was the lone survivor.
 Hoyte's wife, Joyce, died on 14 February 2011 aged 77.
 Hoyte had a sister, called Patricia.
 Hoyte and his family had a residence on North Road, Bourda, Georgetown, which was converted into a museum and library in his honour in 2016.